Best Ways for Working with Chocolate

 What is the best way to melt chocolate?

-A water bath is a gentler method because the water is much less hot and therefore what I prefer because of a lower risk of overheating and because it doesn’t require as much “baby sitting” when you’re multitasking in the kitchen (especially when you keep the water temperature at a fairly low setting).
-For either method, however, make sure you chop the chocolate into small, evenly sized pieces, stir your chocolate frequently, and test the temperature of the chocolate on occasion by dabbing a small amount on the outside center of your lower lip; it should never feel hotter than hot bath water, but it will melt at temperatures even lower than this.
-Remember that whichever option you choose, chocolate needs very low heat and frequent stirring.
-On a double boiler or in a water bath, dark, milk, or white chocolate will not get hot enough to burn the sugar in the chocolate but its highest temperature will reach about 190F (88C) if left for too long unattended, potentially altering the flavor of the chocolate.
+A water bath is a gentler method because the water is much less hot and, therefore, what I prefer because of a lower risk of overheating and because it doesn’t require as much “babysitting” when you’re multitasking in the kitchen (especially when you keep the water temperature at a low setting).
+For either method, however, make sure you chop the chocolate into small, evenly sized pieces, stir the chocolate frequently, and test the temperature of the chocolate on occasion by dabbing a small amount on the center spot just below the rim of your bottom lip; it should never feel hotter than hot bath water, but it will melt at temperatures even lower than this.
+When the chocolate is nearly melted, remove it from the heat source and continue stirring until it’s melted, returning to the heat source briefly as needed.

-A microwave is a perfectly acceptable method for melting small amounts of dark, milk, or white chocolate.
-Use a microwave-safe bowl, preferably a dedicated plastic bowl because it is less likely to retain too much heat.
-Each microwave has different power levels.
-You can set the power level on your microwave to low if you’d like, but if you prefer to not change the power level and use the default high setting just remember it’s critical to melt the chocolate in short durations just a few seconds at a time (such as 15 to 20 seconds).
-Remove the bowl and stir the chocolate at the end of each duration to ensure it heats evenly and isn’t overheating.
-It’s best to melt the chocolate only halfway and finish melting it outside of the microwave using the residual heat in the bowl to finish melting it.
+Remove the bowl and stir the chocolate at the end of each duration to ensure it heats evenly and is not overheating.
+It is best to melt the chocolate only halfway and finish melting it outside of the microwave using the residual heat in the bowl to finish melting it.
 Chocolates are formulated differently and therefore each one will melt more or less quickly than the other, so it’s best to be conservative and go slowly to ensure the chocolate doesn’t overheat.
-Chocolate tends to hold its shape when it’s not stirred, even when it’s getting very hot, so be sure to stir it to keep track of how quickly it’s melting.
-Milk chocolate and white chocolate melt at lower temperatures and are more temperature sensitive, so be especially careful when melting them in the microwave.
+Chocolate tends to hold its shape when it is heated but not stirred, even when it’s getting very hot, so be sure to stir it frequently to keep track of how quickly it is melting.
+Milk chocolate and white chocolate melt at lower temperatures and are more temperature-sensitive, so be especially careful when melting them in the microwave.

 Can couverture chocolate be used for baking?